Jannomag/Yaru-Colors/README.md

 **KNOWN BUGS**
 *Transparent window borders*
 Snap applications like Ubuntu Software become transparent.
 This isn't really a Yaru-Colors issue.
 Snap has its own theme directory and I'm not able to add Yaru-Colors to this.
 Currently, I don't have any way to create a Yaru-Colors Snap.
 There are two solutions:
 1) Set Yaru as theme using GTK Inspector - this is just temporary.
 2) Completely remove Snap and install Ubuntu Software and other applications via the repositories.
 For this there are many tutorials on the WWW.
+***FIX: Install yaru-colors snap package and read above!***

 *Missing icons in gnome / failing to apply Yaru-Colors*
 On some distros the icon pack fails to apply (Arch in this case).
 Fix by @tur1ngb0x (see issue #55):
 1. Install humanity-icon-theme (dependency)
    * Debian/Ubuntu (should be installed by default): `sudo apt install humanity-icon-theme`